James Whyte (Australian politician)

 James Whyte (30 March 1820 – 20 August 1882) was a Scottish-born Australian politician who served as the sixth Premier of Tasmania, from 20 January 1863 to 24 November 1866.
 Before moving to Tasmania, Whyte was a pioneering sheep-farmer in western Victoria.
 He and his brothers perpetrated the Fighting Hills massacre of 40–80 Aboriginal people in Victoria while recovering stolen sheep.

 Early life

 James Whyte was born near Greenlaw, Berwickshire, in the Scottish Borders, the son of George Whyte (died 1836), a captain in the yeomanry, and his wife Jessie (née Walker).

 The family emigrated to Van Diemen's Land (now Tasmania) in 1832, and as a young man Whyte was a pioneer sheep-farmer in Victoria's western district with his brothers, managing the approximately 57,000 acre Kononwotong sheep run near present-day Coleraine, Victoria.

 James later gained wealth from the discovery of gold at a property at Clunes, Victoria, in which he was a partner.
 It was developed into the Port Phillip Gold Mine.
 He returned to Tasmania in 1853.

-Whyte and his brothers are recognised as pioneers of Coleraine, Victoria with the Main Street named after them.
+Whyte and his brothers are recognised as pioneers of Coleraine, Victoria, and the town's main street is named after them.